 The internet has become a powerful tool for businesses to reach new customers.
-Paid online

-	advertising, in particular, has become all but essential for modern businesses.
-Today, the majority

-	of companies pay for some form of digital advertising, on channels including social media and paid

-	search ads.
-And, as consumers, we are faced with what seems like hundreds of advertisements on a

-	daily basis.
-Here are some interesting internet advertising statistics.
+Paid online advertising, in particular, has become all but essential for modern companies.
+Today, most companies pay for some form of digital advertising, on channels including social media and paid search ads.
+And, as consumers, we are faced with what seems like hundreds of advertisements daily.
+Here are some fascinating internet advertising statistics.

-	Nearly half of all online users had an ad-blocking software or extension installed on at least one
+Nearly half of all online users had an ad-blocking software or extension installed on at least one device

-	device

 Online shopping is becoming so popular that it can just be called “shopping”; Apart from staples like groceries, most people in wealthy countries now take to the internet often to purchase goods and services.
 Here are some fascinating eCommerce statistics.

 Some of the most attractive internet statistics relate to its vital relationship with the global economy.
 The internet is involved in just about every aspect of the modern economy, from direct sales to communication to how most workers do their jobs.